 The measurement period for the PSUs associated with TSR concluded on the last trading day of the second quarter 2024 and in July 2024, upon certification of the TSR results by the compensation committee of the board of directors, the award recipients vested in a total of 155,292 shares of common stock, representing 55% achievement.
-The 155,292 PSUs were outstanding as of June 30, 2024 with a weighted average grant date fair value of \$29.15 per share.
-There were no additional grants, forfeitures or vesting of the PSUs associated with market conditions during the six months ended June 30, 2024.
+Such 155,292 shares of common stock were issued to award recipients as of September 30, 2024.
+There were no outstanding PSUs associated with market conditions as of September 30, 2024.